mahendrakevin/mahendrakevin/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Data Engineer and contributing to create high performance ETL pipeline using Rust, Python, and Java.

 - :seedling: Exploring Code Efficiently Writing.